Description in 1877:

 A local lad burned down the original library in 1996.
 There is a history of the library (in PDF format) at RobLibHistory.

 - Rothley Cemetery opened in 1904 after the churchyard was closed to further burials.
 It covered 2 acres and 1 rood and has one mortuary chapel.
 The cemetery is on Mountsorrel Lane opposite the Roman Catholic Church.
 Mountsorrel parish is only about 3/4 of a mile beyond the cemetery.

-- The Cemetery is under the control of the local Parish Council.
+- The Cemetery is under the control of the burial committee of the local Parish Council.